 In this example, the financial accounts are not editable, however, in RPM you have the option to make these lines editable.
 This allows you the ability to change the accounts and amounts used on the transaction.
 It’s another way RPM offers flexibility to meet your pricing needs.

-Making adjustments to your pricing is easy and super flexible in RPM.
+Making adjustments to your pricing, even having to calculate multiple discounts, is easy and super flexible in RPM.
 Simply set the financial account on the Price Calculation and forget it.

 If you would like more information on RPM or would like to see a demo, contact us at email@example.com or call 877-4ROCKTON.